manpreet002/portfolio/README.md

-## Welcome to GitHub Pages
+## Welcome to KnowMe

-You can use the [editor on GitHub](https://github.com/manpreet002/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+I am Manpreet Kaur, learning Data Science for my passion.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Follow the links on the website to know more.

 ### Markdown